chaoticgd/ccc/README.md

 - C++
 - JSON

-The JSON output can be fed into the included `ImportStdumpSymbolsIntoGhidra.java` script, which will import functions, global variables and data types in [Ghidra](https://github.com/NationalSecurityAgency/ghidra).
+The JSON output can be fed into the included `ImportStdumpSymbolsIntoGhidra.java` script, which will import functions, global variables and data types into [Ghidra](https://github.com/NationalSecurityAgency/ghidra).
 The script is intended to be used alongside the [ghidra-emotionengine](https://github.com/beardypig/ghidra-emotionengine) extension.
 The procedure for using this script on a fresh file is as follows:

 1. Run the script.
 2. Run auto analysis, making sure to enable the "Use Deprecated Demangler" setting for the GNU Demangler analyser if the program you're analysing uses the old GNU mangling.
 I also recommend running the "MIPS-R5900 Constant Reference Analyzer" included with ghidra-emotionengine.